TanStack/query/docs/react/guides/parallel-queries.md

 ## Dynamic Parallel Queries with `useQueries`

 If the number of queries you need to execute is changing from render to render, you cannot use manual querying since that would violate the rules of hooks.
-Instead, Tanstack Query provides a `useQueries` hook, which you can use to dynamically execute as many queries in parallel as you'd like.
+Instead, TanStack Query provides a `useQueries` hook, which you can use to dynamically execute as many queries in parallel as you'd like.

 `useQueries` accepts an **options object** with a **queries key** whose value is an **array of query objects**.
 It returns an **array of query results**: